Morimondo Abbey: The Church

-While Morimondo Abbey is the fourth Cistercian monastery founded in Italy (1134) and the first in Lombardy, the abbey church is quite different from all other 12th century Cistercian buildings.
+While Morimondo Abbey is the fourth Cistercian monastery founded in Italy (1134) and the first in Lombardy, the abbey church is quite different from all other 12th-century Cistercian buildings.
 The church construction being postponed till 1182, previous architectural experiences were exploited and surpassed.
 In fact, the Cistercian architecture in Morimondo Abbey adopts some gothic features, e.g. the cross vaulted arches, which can also create rectangular spans.
-Spans with a rectangular basis in the nave are paired with spans with a square basis in the side naves and the sense of verticality is dramatically increased.
-The magnificence of Morimondo is related to its eight spans while previous abbey churches are smaller.
+Spans with a rectangular basis in the nave are paired with spans with a square basis in the side naves, and the sense of verticality is dramatically increased.
+The magnificence of Morimondo is related to its eight spans, while previous abbey churches are smaller.
 The majesty of the church of Morimondo comes mainly from its total austerity and the image of order given by the bricks used in the building.
-The Renaissance and Baroque styles did not alter the spirit of the twelfth century building.
+The Renaissance and Baroque styles did not alter the spirit of the 12th-century building.